dk107dk/flightpath_packaging/windows/README.md

 10. - do a prod installer build
 11. - Rename installers to include version number
 11. - Copy prod and test installers to google drive versions dir
+12. - Test installer on EC2 instance.
+Use test_assets/key.pem to start server and login.
 12. - Upload prod to Microsoft, update submission, and submit
 13. - Publish after submission accepted
 14. - Test install from store